 Human Rights Working Group Sustainable Development Goals Alignment

 Members can access the Human Rights Working Group collaboration site on SharePoint Online here.

-The next Human Rights Working Group meetings will take place on March 27-28, 2019 and will be hosted by Microsoft in New York, USA.
+The next Human Rights Working Group meetings will take place on July 24-25, 2019 and will be hosted by Bayer in St. Louis, USA.